-The ability to recognise possible indicators of abuse is of fundamental importance, whether the abuse may occur in the learner's workplace or in any other setting.
-All those playing a role in meeting the learner's needs should be aware and informed so that possible abuse can be recognised, investigated and acted on seamlessly and effectively.
+The ability to recognise possible indicators of abuse is of fundamental importance, whether the abuse occurs in the learner's workplace or in any other setting.
+All those playing a role in meeting the learner's needs should be aware and informed so that possible abuse can be recognised, investigated, and acted on seamlessly and effectively.

 Signs and symptoms of abuse may include direct disclosure.
-Other people in a position to identify concerns include assessors, coaches, facilitators, partner provider tutors, business support staff, immediate colleagues and peers.
-All of these persons will be trained to understand the signs of abuse and know how where and who to report concerns to.
+Other people in a position to identify concerns include assessors, coaches, facilitators, tutors, business support staff, immediate colleagues, and peers.
+All these people will be trained to understand the signs of abuse and know how, where and who to report concerns to.